Flank/flank-dashboard/metrics/web/docs/analysis/deep_links/01_deep_links_analysis.md

 Note, as the Metrics Web Application uses `Navigator 2.0` (consider this [document](https://github.com/platform-platform/monorepo/blob/master/metrics/web/docs/features/navigation/01_navigation_design.md) describing `Navigator 2.0` integration in the Metrics Web Application) for navigation, both approaches are based on the features of the `Navigator 2.0` and differ only in the way the deep links are applied to the Metrics Web Application components.

-Now, let's review the listed approaches.
+Now, let's review the listed approaches in a bit more detail.

 ### Deep Links Integration Using ChangeNotifier
 The main idea of this approach is to introduce a new `ChangeNotifier`, let's call it a `DeepLinksNotifier`.